binkley/kotlin-rational/README.md

 Much of the code assumes the rational is in simplest terms (proper form).
 The `BigRational.new` factory method ensures this.
 However you should usually use the `over` infix operator instead, _eg_, `1 over 2`.

+### Negative values

+Canonical form of negative values for rational numbers depends on context.
+For this code, the denominator is always non-negative.

 ### Identity of constants